DULAJBHAGYA/AI-IT-Path-Finder/README.md

 HF_TOKEN=your_huggingface_token_here
 ```

-**⚠️ Security Note**: Never commit API keys or tokens to version control.
+**Security Note**: Never commit API keys or tokens to version control.
 Use environment variables or `.env` files (which are ignored by git) to store sensitive information.

-## 🧪 Development
+## Development

 ### Model Training
 - Use the Jupyter notebooks for model fine-tuning